Video Download: Enjoy That Morning Cup Of Coffee Guilt Free

 - A 2005 study exploring concerns that too much coffee was bad for blood pressure found no link between higher blood pressure and coffee and found some suggestion that it improved blood pressure.

-- Regular coffee drinking was linked in a 2011 Harvard study to lower risk of a deadly form of prostate cancer.
+- Regular coffee drinking was linked in a 2011 Harvard study to lower the risk of a deadly form of prostate cancer.

 - Also in 2011, a study showed that drinking four or more cups a day reduced the rate of depression among women.